3b1b/3Blue1Brown.com/content/lessons/2017/limits/index.md

 ---
-title: Limits, L'Hôpital's rule, and epsilon delta definitions | Essence of calculus, chapter 7
+title: Limits, L'Hôpital's rule, and epsilon delta definitions
 description: What are limits?
 How are they defined?
 How are they used to define the derivative?
 What is L'Hospital's rule?
 date: 2017-05-04
 video: kfF40MiS7zA